What are Social Skills? Definition and Examples

 Relationship management is the ability to maintain healthy relationships and build key connections.
 For example, if you have a job in customer service, you might be responsible for nurturing the relationship between your company and a specific set of clients.
 Executives at organizations manage partnerships with stakeholders and investors.
 This social skill allows professional relationships to flourish and all parties involved can benefit.

 There are several ways to improve your social skills.
-Here are just a few things you can do to begin:
+Start by:

-Use this feedback to start setting measurable goals toward building a strong, well-rounded set of social skills.
-The SMART goals framework might be helpful to track your progress.
+Use this feedback to start setting measurable goals to build your social skills.
+The SMART goals (Specific, Measureable, Attainable, Relevant and Time-based) framework might be helpful to track your progress.

 Once you have learned tactics and tips for improving your social skills, put them into practice at home and work.
-You can also look for volunteer opportunities or extra-curricular activities where you can practice interpersonal skills with less pressure.
+You can also look for volunteer opportunities or extra-curricular activities where you can practice interpersonal skills.